Likelihood-free inference with emulator networks: Likelihood-free inference with emulator networks

-In the second scenario we want to learn a global emulator.
 A global emulator may be used to do inference once $\obsdata$ becomes available.
 Here, the goal for active learning is to bring the emulator $q(\data|\param; \bphi)$ close to the simulator $p(\data|\param)$ for all $\param$s using as few runs of the simulator as possible.
-We use a rule based on information theory from the active learning literature \cite{Houlsby11, Gal17, Depeweg17}.
-We will refer to the rule
+We use a rule based on information theory from the active learning literature \cite[]{Houlsby11, Gal17, Depeweg17}.
+We refer to the rule